sivakarthik51/recommendationsystem/README.md

 ### IGMC

-How to run:
+How to run: Refer to instructions at IGMC/README.md

-1. Train IGMC model for MovieLens Data

-2. Train LightGCN model for GoodReads data

 ## Credit

 1. LightGCN - Base code was used from https://github.com/gusye1234/LightGCN-PyTorch
-2. IGMC - Base code was used from
+2. IGMC - Base code was used from https://github.com/muhanzhang/IGMC